What happens if I’m in line but haven’t voted by the time polls close?

 Voter intimidation is a felony in all states.
 You are protected by federal voter intimidation laws to vote in private, without intimidation or pressure.

-If you encounter problems at your polling precinct, you are advised to report it.
+If you encounter problems at your polling precinct, you are advised to report them.

 Report all issues while voting and at your polling precinct to the Election Protection Hotline at 1-866-OUR-VOTE (1-866-687-8683) or by calling the U.S. Department of Justice voting rights hotline at 1-800-253-3931.